zain-sajid/octree-challenge/README.md

 - Display the generated LaTeX code in a editor on the right panel
 - Organize code into reusable components and utilities wherever possible

+## Submission

+- Submit your solution by creating a new **private** repo and inviting: `zain-sajid` and `basilysf1709` as collaborators
+- Optional: Open a PR showing your changes in the new repo

 ## Additional Info

 - You can check out: https://tools.useoctree.com/tools/math-to-latex to see a live example for inspiration.